Salween-Group/.github/profile/README.md

 - **Data and analytics** — scripts, integrations, and reporting frameworks we use across client programmes
 - **Experiments** — working prototypes where we test new approaches to content operations, AI-assisted workflows, and marketing automation

 Not everything here is polished.
 Some of it is rough, in-progress, or built for a single purpose.
 That's the point.
 We ship tools that work, then improve them.
+And sorry, not sorry, most of this is private to our clients and our team.

 ## How We Think About Technology

-Technology doesn't replace editorial judgement.
+Technology doesn't replace human judgment.
 It removes the friction around it.
-We invest in technical capability so our team members spend their time on the work that taps their expertise — original research, strategic thinking, and content that competitors can't replicate sitting behind a desk.
+We invest in technical capability so our team members can spend their time on the work that matters — original research, strategic thinking, and creating content that can't be replicated from behind a desk.

 ## Get in Touch